BigSoftVideo/AVA360VR/install.md

 Download the [latest build release](https://github.com/BigSoftVideo/AVA360VR-beta-testing/releases) from GitHub (this will only work if you are logged into GitHub with your browser and are a member of the beta-testing group).

-When you download the build, you can also download the demo+help zip package.
+When you download the build, you can also download the `AVA360VR-demo-help.zip` package.
 If you already have it, then there is no need unless it has been modified.

 ### Installing

 Copy it to a folder on your computer.
 There is no need to install the software.
-Just locate the AVA360VR.exe file in the root folder and double click.
+Just locate the `AVA360VR.exe` file in the root folder and double click.

 ### Running